dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Here’s the output:

 four

-239

-Chapter 11 ■ performing and representing tasks

 I’ll begin with the InterpreterContext class.
 As you can see, it is really only a front end for an associative array, $expressionstore, which I use to hold data.
 The replace() method accepts an Expression object as key and a value of any type, and then adds the pair to $expressionstore.
 It also provides a lookup() method for retrieving data.